NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

 # Search Layers Plugin

 The Search Layers plugin features enhanced textual vector layer searching in QGIS.
 It provides the ability to search across all layers and all fields.
-It also features a new Fuzzy Search algorithm.
+It also features a Fuzzy Search algorithm.

 Search Layers is located in the QGIS Plugins menu under *"Plugins->Search Layers->Search Layers"* or by selecting the tool bar icon. ![Toolbar Icon](icon.png)